Japan Embassy pulls backing for Vienna exhibition with works about Fukushima No. 1 and WWII | The Japan Times

 The exhibition ran for 10 days in total due to a flurry of protests and threats.

-Japan’s culture agency announced in September its decision not to provide state subsidies for the Aichi art festival, saying it was not informed in advance that the exhibition could trigger an outcry that would jeopardize the event’s smooth operation.
+Japan’s culture agency announced in September it had decided not to provide state subsidies for the Aichi art festival, saying it was not informed in advance that the exhibition could trigger an outcry that would jeopardize the event’s smooth operation.

 IN FIVE EASY PIECES WITH TAKE 5